 First you need to remove all the old turf.
 If you have an area larger than a few square metres, it’s worth hiring a turf cutter.
 It will make the job much quicker and easier and it helps take the hassle out of achieving a level surface.

 Step 2 Fitting the Edge

 To enhance its good looks for years to come, Namgrass should have neat, durable edge around it.
-When choosing which material to use (timber, metal, concrete or brick) remember Namgrass is available in pile heights from 10mm to 45mm deep, so you should lay the height of your edge accordingly.
+When choosing which material to use (timber, metal, concrete or brick) remember Namgrass is available in pile heights from 16mm to 38mm deep, so you should lay the height of your edge accordingly.
 Next, have a nice cup of tea.

 Step 3 Laying the Base

 Next, another trip to the hire shop for a compacter which is needed to compress the material and provide a firm base.
-Continue to add the fine aggregate and keep compacting until the layer is between 40-60mm deep.
-And, depending on which Namgrass you choose, keep the base layer roughly 20mm below the top of your edging.
+Depending on which Namgrass you choose, keep the base layer roughly 20mm below the top of your edging.
 Remember to form a slight camber so the base slopes towards the edges, this will help accommodate any settlement over time.

 It’s a good idea to spray the area with water to keep the dust down and help the aggregate to bind.
 Then it’s time for another cup of tea.
 Finally, (phew!) cover the base layer with a weed membrane, pinning it close up to the edging.

 Now for the fun part!
 Lay the Namgrass over the area and overlap the edges so you have enough material to trim for a close finish.
 Chances are, you’ll need to join two or more pieces together, roll these pieces out as well, ensuring the pile runs the same way.
 Namgrass is best viewed with the pile direction facing towards you however the majority of our grass can also be laid side-on.
 Leave the Namgrass to settle for a couple of hours.
 Break for lunch.